Psykotikism/Mutant_Tanks/README.md

 ### What makes Super Tanks++ worth installing?
 Super Tanks++ enhances the experience and fun that players get from Tank fights by 1000.
 This plugin gives server owners an arsenal of Super Tanks to test players' skills and create a unique experience in every Tank fight.

+## Features
+1. Supports all game modes - Provides the option to enable/disable the plugin in all game modes.
+2. Custom configurations - Provides support for custom configurations, whether per difficulty, per map, per game mode, per day, or per player count.
+3. Fully customizable Super Tank types - Provides the ability to fully customize all the Super Tanks that come with the config file and user-made Super Tanks.
+4. Create and save up to 1000 Super Tank types - Provides the ability to store up to 1000 Super Tank types.
+5. Flexible config formatting - Provides 4 different formats for the config file.
+6. Config auto-reloader - Provides the feature to auto-reload the config file when users change settings mid-game.
+7. Optional abilities - Provides the option to choose which abilities to install.
+8. User-friendly API - Provides the ability to allow users to add their own abilities and features through the use of forwards and natives.
+9. Target filters - Provides custom target filters for targeting survivors and special infected.
+10. Supports multiple languages - Provides support for translations.
+11. Chat color tags - Provides chat color tags for translation files.
+12. Administration system - Provides an administration system revolved around the usage and effectiveness of each Super Tank type.

 ### Requirements
 1. You must have at least `SourceMod 1.10.0.6352` or higher.